pingcap/docs-tidb-operator/en/get-started.md

 ## See also

-If you want to do a production-grade deployment, refer to the following resources:
+If you want to deploy a TiDB cluster in production environments, refer to the following documents:

 On public clouds: